On the geometry of silent and anisotropic big bang singularities: Results

 on $\tn{3}\times (0,\infty)$.
 Here the functions $P$, $Q$ and $\lambda$ only depend on $t$ and $\vartheta$, so that the metric is invariant under the action of $\tn{2}$ corresponding to translations in $x$ and $y$.
 In what follows, it is also convenient to use the time coordinate $\tau=-\ln t$.
 With this choice, the big bang singularity corresponds to $\tau\rightarrow\infty$.
 Moreover, it is convenient to divide the analysis into the \textit{polarised} ($Q=0$) and \textit{non-polarised} ($Q\neq 0$) settings.

-\textbf{Polarised $\tn{3}$-Gowdy symmetric setting.} In the polarised setting, $\mK$ is diagonal in the $\vartheta xy$-coordinates; cf. \cite[Lemma~C.2]{RinWave}.
-In particular, $\d_{\vartheta}$, $\d_{x}$ and $\d_{y}$ are all eigenvector fields and $\g^{i}_{jk}=0$ for $\{i,j,k\}=\{1,2,3\}$, regardless of the choice of eigenvector fields $\{e_{i}\}$ for $\mK$.
+\textbf{Polarised $\tn{3}$-Gowdy symmetric setting.} In the polarised setting, $\mK$ is diagonal in the $(\vartheta,x,y)$-coordinates; see \cite[Lemma~C.2]{RinWave}.
+In particular, $\d_{\vartheta}$, $\d_{x}$ and $\d_{y}$ are all eigenvector fields of $\mK$ and $\g^{i}_{jk}=0$ for $\{i,j,k\}=\{1,2,3\}$, regardless of the choice of eigenvector fields $\{e_{i}\}$ for $\mK$.
 In other words, we would expect the polarised $\tn{3}$-Gowdy symmetric vacuum solutions to always be quiescent.
 This is exactly what happens.
-In the polarised setting, the relevant equation is $P_{\tau\tau}-e^{-2\tau}P_{\vartheta\vartheta}=0$.
+In the polarised setting, $P_{\tau\tau}-e^{-2\tau}P_{\vartheta\vartheta}=0$.
 Appealing to standard energy estimates and Sobolev embedding, it can be demonstrated that $P_{\tau}$ is bounded in any $C^{k}$ norm to the future.
 This means that $P$ does not grow faster than linearly in any $C^{k}$-norm.
-Combining this observation with the equation yields the conclusion that $P_{\tau\tau}$ decays exponentially in any $C^{k}$ norm.
+Combining this observation with the wave equation for $P$ yields the conclusion that $P_{\tau\tau}$ decays exponentially in any $C^{k}$ norm.
 In particular, $P_{\tau}$ converges exponentially to a smooth limit function, say $v$ on $\so$.
 Integrating this estimate yields a smooth function $\psi$ on $\so$.
 To summarise,

 converge to zero exponentially in any $C^{k}$ norm.
 Combining this information with \cite[Lemma~C.2]{RinWave} and \cite[(C.11)]{RinWave} yields the conclusion that $\mK$ converges exponentially to a smooth tensor field.
 The reader interested in results concerning polarised Gowdy for other topologies is referred to \cite{chisamo}.